 The idea of the double encirclement including the gigantic siege of Paris, as envisioned by Schlieffen, remained a pipe dream, as John Keegan’s operational analysis, the relative strength of the armies and geography prove.
 What did Moltke have in mind then?
 His full plan has never been published, but some of the underlying documents have seen the light of day since the German Reunification of 1990, which made available some documents from Eastern German sources long believed to be lost.
 Let us first have a look at the deployment plan for 1914, the underlying assumptions and Moltke’s initial orders.

 Original German deployment plan and general intentions in the Mobilization Calendar 1914/15

-(To be translated into the English language for the first time, coming in the autumn of 2019)
+(To be translated into the English language for the first time, coming in the spring of 2020)

 (26) Ritter, Gerhard, The Schlieffen Plan – Critique of a Myth, Oswalt Wolff Publishers, London 1958, pp. 79 – 81

 Updates on the way … (© John Vincent Palatine 2015/19)